 Our solution offers both more equity growth and more liquidity that you can access while you're still alive.
 It offers a safeguard against negative market returns, and allows its owner to both comfortably fund their retirement and still be able to leave a legacy behind them when they die.

-Modern life insurance can provide the death benefit protection of a term policy while also producing an annuity stream much like the SBP; to be more accurate, it can provide an annuity stream much like the pension, because you can use it while the veterans is still alive!
+Using a private pension life insurance strategy can provide the death benefit protection of a term policy while also producing an annuity stream much like the SBP; to be more accurate, it can provide an annuity stream much like the pension, because you can use it while the veterans is still alive!

 Using our Military Pension Protection System the costs are significantly lower than VGLI, and the ROI is significantly higher than on a term insurance or whole life policy.
 Veterans no longer have to rely on the Survivor Benefit Plan and VA disability, or VGLI, or any of the other outdated status quo financial planning for military retirement vehicles.

 Although SGLI, VGLI and SBP are important, they may not be enough to protect your military pension.
 That's why it's important to consult with a life insurance agent who specializes in helping veterans like you get the coverage you need.
 At US VetWealth, we understand the unique needs of our service members and their families, and we're here to help you find the best life insurance policy for your needs.
 Schedule a free consultation today and let us help you protect your hard-earned retirement savings.